tpoisot/ms_spegen_cooc/ms.md

 significantly larger or smaller values of this metric than expected by chance.
-A network has a significantly different value from the prediction when the empirical value falls outside of the 95% confidence interval for the value as mesured on the randomized networks [see *e.g.* @flores_statistical_2011].
+A network has a significantly different value from the prediction when the empirical value falls outside of the 95% confidence interval for the value as mesured on the randomized networks [@flo11a].

 **Table 2.** Analysis of the results presented in Fig. 2.
 We used a two-sampled t-test to determine differences from chance expectations for metric networks with either, less, as much, or more strategy diversity.
 We observe that all metrics are different for parasitism networks, but not for other interaction types (although our failure to report an effect is most likely due to the small sample size, as attested by some extremely large confidence intervals).

 **Table 3.** Analysis of variance partitioning (ANOVA on a linear additive models) of the effects of connectance, nestedness, average specificity, and modularity, on strategy diversity, and the excess diversity of strategy (deviation of empirical values from simulated networks as asssessed by the Null Model analysis).
 Preliminary analyses showed no impact of the interaction type on these relationships, so this was not included as a covariate.

+\clearpage